I began my software development career in 1999 and have spent most of my time at Microsoft since 2006.

-Darren lands a contract at Microsoft and is promptly whipped into shape by some of the smartest people in the world.
-He develops internal tools
+After landing a contract at Microsoft, I was promptly whipped into shape by some of the smartest people in the world.
+I developed tools

-for a few different teams before traveling to France for several months.
-Upon his return to the USA he re-joins Microsoft as a full-time employee.
+for internal teams before traveling to France for several months.
+Upon my return to the United States I joined Microsoft Research as a full-time employee.

 2016 - present